-The best time to come here is in January, when Buddy Guy himself performs, and has been known to draw in other famous musicians.
+If Chicago is the body and soul of blues music, then this club—owned and operated by rock-'n'-roll Hall of Famer Buddy Guy—is its heart.
+The best time to come here is in January, when Buddy himself performs, and has been known to draw in other famous musicians.
 That, of course, is also the most difficult time to get in.
-Not to worry, year round, Buddy Guy’s is worth a visit.
-The club itself is like a museum of Guy’s own blues gear, filled with photos of blues greats, Grammy’s and guitars signed by B.B.
+Not to worry, year-round, Buddy Guy’s is worth a visit.
+The club itself is like a museum of Guy’s own blues gear, filled with photos of blues greats, Grammys and guitars signed by B.B.
 King, Carlos Santana, Eric Clapton, and Stevie Ray Vaughn.
 Performers here range from local to international acclaim, and take the stage seven nights a week.
 Of all the clubs listed, this is the best one to plan a meal around.
-The kitchen serves up New Orleans–inspired favorites, like gumbo, Jambalaya, blackened burgers, and other Cajun favorites.
+The kitchen serves up New Orleans–inspired favorites, like gumbo, jambalaya, blackened burgers, and other Cajun favorites.

 Buddy Guy’s Legends

 700 S. Wabash Ave. (btw.
 Balbo Dr. and Eighth St.), Chicago, IL 60605

 Our Rating Transportation Subway/El: Red Line to Harrison Phone 312/427-1190 Prices Cover $10–$20 Web site Buddy Guy’s Legends

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.